WICG/turtledove/FLEDGE.md

  * `adRenderId`: A short [DOMString](https://webidl.spec.whatwg.org/#idl-DOMString) up to 12 characters long serving as an identifier for this ad in this interest group.
 When this field is specified it will be sent instead of the full ad object for [B&A server auctions](https://github.com/WICG/turtledove/blob/main/FLEDGE_browser_bidding_and_auction_API.md).

- * `selectableBuyerAndSellerReportingIds`: An array of strings, one of which is selected by `generateBid()` to be reported to `reportWin()` and `reportResult()` along with `buyerAndSellerReportingId` and `buyerReportingId` when all three values are jointly k-anonymous along with the interest group owner, bidding script URL,
+ * `selectableBuyerAndSellerReportingIds`: An array of strings, one of which may be selected by `generateBid()` to be reported to `reportWin()` and `reportResult()` along with `buyerAndSellerReportingId` and `buyerReportingId` when all three values are jointly k-anonymous along with the interest group owner, bidding script URL,